lpdmgarces/webpage/content/authors/admin/_index.md

   url: https://cepar.edu.au

 # Short bio (displayed in user profile at end of posts)
-bio: I do research on stochastic analysis and probability and their applications to finance, insurance, and actuarial valuation
+bio: I do research on stochastic analysis and probability and their applications to finance, insurance, and actuarial valuation.

 # Interests to show in About widget
 interests: